Day 9: Heartless

 Mission 03 sees you visiting the Tram Common with Zexion.
 There’s no one around, even though this is nominally the busiest part of town.
 And while I suppose that empty towns are a given after KH2, Days will frequently imply the Organization is a stealth operation, which if you think about it, implies that there should be people around?
 You know… for the Organization to avoid?
-I appreciate the developers limiting the stealth elements because the few stealth missions we will be seeing in Days don’t work very well (same as most action games), but it’s hard to feel like you’re part of a stealth operation when you never come across another living being through 95% of the game, in the middle of the afternoon.
+I actually appreciate the developers limiting the stealth elements, because the few stealth missions we will be seeing in Days don’t work very well (same as most action games), but it’s hard to feel like you’re part of a stealth operation when you never come across another living being through 95% of the game, in the middle of the afternoon.

 Today is another heart collection mission, and Zexion finally explains what exactly that means by giving a short list of other mission types, like reconnaissance.
-It really isn’t a very comprehensive list (so I won’t repeat it here), but he does explain a missing piece of the gameplay puzzle: he explains that you’ll be collecting Hearts in all your missions, so in a manner of speaking, a heart collection mission is just the game’s “normal.”
+It isn’t a very comprehensive list (so I won’t repeat it here), but he does explain a missing piece of the gameplay puzzle: he explains that you’ll be collecting Hearts in all your missions, so in a manner of speaking, a heart collection mission is just the game’s “normal.”
 It’s the cave that connects one continent to another in an RPG, or the hallway filled with boxes in an FPS.
 You know: the most boring kind of content in the game.
 It’s basic filler, but like that cave or hall full of boxes, the game might occasionally surprise you and spring a new element when you weren’t expecting it.
 What can I say?
 A game can benefit from establishing a status quo.

 During a Heart Collection mission, your objective is to explore the available parts of the game world and defeat every Emblem Heartless you can find.
 It’s hide and seek: you run out, find them all, and run home.
 Each Emblem you kill will fill up a bar at the bottom of the bottom screen.
 Once the bar reaches a point marked with a white line, you can RTC.

-If you do want to maximize your Heart Point earnings – and as they’re essentially money, you might as well throw in a half-effort – you’ll want to use the Chain feature, indicated in the upper left of the top screen.
+If you do want to maximize your Heart Point earnings – and since they’re essentially money, you might as well throw in a partial effort – you’ll want to use the Chain feature, indicated in the upper left of the top screen.
 A Chain starts when you kill a Heartless (even a Pureblood), and then begins to slowly count down.
 You can renew the timer by killing another Heartless.
 Until the timer exhausts, any Emblems you kill will give you a boosted Heart Point rate, +1 for each Emblem in the chain.
 This means the first Emblem you kill will give you +1 heart point on top of its base value, the second +2, third +3, and so forth.
 There are also a few special abilities that only trigger during Chains.
 That’s nice and all, but one of the few lessons you learn in this tutorial with Zexion is the bitter reality of Chains: sometimes you just can’t take them with you.
 Even if you plan your best, sometimes enemies are placed just too far apart!

 Zexion follows you around while you attack, which you’d think might be a good prompting for me to explain partner AI, but there’s not much to say.
 Your partners can attack and cast spells, typically spells you’ve already learned, though very, very early in the game they seem to have that spells you don’t.
 Elementally-themed characters like Larxene and Axel will stick to Cure spells and spells from their respective element, but other teammates don’t seem to have this restriction.
 For example, because there isn’t a water spell line, Demyx uses all sorts of air spells instead!
 Your partner can teleport to your location if you get too far away, same as in previous Kingdom Hearts games, but this ability has a much shorter range than in previous games, so expect to see your partner zipping and zapping all over the map, especially when you do platforming.
 Later in the game, you get the option to adjust partner AI, but the default will serve for most of the game, depending on whether or not you choose to do mid- and late-game Challenges.
-Should your partner die, they’ll come back after a short delay, not unlike KH1 and 2.
+Should your partner die, they’ll wake up after a short delay, not unlike KH1 and 2.